Embark on a Novel Career Path

 At the start of the fellowship, program mentors will meet with the new fellow to better understand their own professional goals and areas of interest.
 Together they will develop a guided plan for the year that will include enhanced learning experiences in the selected area of focus.
-This will include a longitudinal project as well as professional areas of responsibility within that area.
+This will include a capstone project as well as professional areas of responsibility within that area.
 While more focus will be placed on the fellow’s specific area of interest, they will continue to be exposed to all core areas of the fellowship to develop a broad understanding of the dynamics impacting the delivery of pharmaceutical care in the outpatient setting as well as the ability to develop critical skills for organizational leadership.

 For each core area, the fellow will be expected to be self-directed in their learning experience, leveraging the resources provided by the coordinator for that area to build a baseline knowledge and identify additional areas for continued discussions or areas of exposure.
-Fellows will be expected to complete responsibilities and projects related to that area based on the fellow’s abilities, interests, timing, and organizational priorities.
+The fellow will be expected to complete responsibilities and projects related to that area based on the fellow’s abilities, interests, timing, and organizational priorities.

 - Healthcare industry roles within manufacturer contracting/pricing teams, wholesaler operations and strategic leadership, payer contracting, group purchasing organizations, healthcare analytics companies, and consulting services

-- Policy roles within the federal and state governments, advocacy organizations, organizations focused on pharmacoeconomics and health outcomes and policy, and public health organizations
+- Policy roles within the federal and state governments, advocacy organizations, organizations focused on Pharmacoeconomics and health outcomes and policy, and public health organizations